-For more information about the station, contact farm superintendent, Nick Howell.
+For more information about the station, please contact the farm superintendent, Nick Howell.

 The Horticulture Research Station was moved to its current site in 1967 and has been active at Iowa State ever since.
 A majority of the buildings located at the Horticulture Research Station were built between 1970 and 1972.
 Many of the initially established apple orchards are still used today.

 Site selection of the 235 acres consists of Clarion, Nicollet, Webster, and Storden soil series with a nearly level to moderate slope.
-The 15-acre lake provides a source of irrigation water for the whole station as well as home to many different wild life.
-Buildings at the station include office, classroom and teaching facilities, an apple sorting room, and cold and hot storage.
+The 15-acre lake provides a source of irrigation water for the whole station as well as a home to a diverse amount of animals wild life.
+Buildings at the station include offices, a classroom with teaching facilities, an apple sorting room, and cold and hot storage.

 Research projects from a wide range of disciplines are all held at the station.
 Scientists from horticulture, ecology, plant pathology, entomology and natural resources are all active at the Horticulture Research Station.
-Research of horticulture crops include apples, strawberries, grapes, tomatoes, peppers, sweet potatoes, melons, in addition to research on cover crops, ornamental shrubs, turfgrass, shade trees, flowering crabs, and hydrangeas.
-There are many other unique projects located at the Horticulture Research Station including biorenewable potting alternatives, aquaculture research, projects with turtles, prairie restoration, tree swallows research, apiology, and west nile monitoring.
-In addition to research studies, there are other student groups growing produce at the station such as the Student Organic Farm and the Horticulture Enterprise Managment class (Hort/ Ag EdS 465).
+Research of horticulture crops includes apples, strawberries, grapes, tomatoes, peppers, sweet potatoes, melons, in addition to research on cover crops, ornamental shrubs, turfgrass, shade trees, flowering crabapple trees, and hydrangeas.
+There are many other unique projects located at the Horticulture Research Station including aquatic research, turtle research, prairie restoration, tree swallow research, and apiology.
+In addition to research studies, there are undergrad student projects ranging from the Good Earth Student Farm to production and research internships.

 The Horticulture Research Station hosts educational farm field days throughout the year that are open to the public.
 Field days consist of tours of research and demonstration plots.
 Please see the following links for more information about other ISU Research and Demonstration Farms and all ISU Farm Field Days.